Permits and Regulations

 No building permits are required in unincorporated portions of Etowah County.
 Most municipalities do require building permits.
 The City of Gadsden Building Department typically approves site plans in one day and building plans within five days.
 The city follows the guidelines set forth in the 2009 International Building Code, 2009 International Plumbing Code, 2009 International Mechanical Code, 2009 International Fuel Gas Code, 2009 International Fire Code, and 2011 National Electrical Code.

-Building contractors must be licensed to do business in Alabama and file proof of a general liability insurance policy, including products and completed operations coverage, with minimum limits of $100,000 for personal injury, death and property damage.
+Building contractors must be licensed by the Alabama Licensing Board for General Contractors, and file proof of a general liability insurance policy, including products and completed operations coverage, with minimum limits of $100,000 for personal injury, death and property damage.
 Contractors and subcontractors also must have proof of enrollment in the federal E-verify program.

 Property in unincorporated portions of Etowah County is not zoned.
 Most municipalities have zoning ordinances.
 In Gadsden, for example, industrial property is zoned either I-1 (Light Industrial) or I-2 (Heavy Industrial).
-In both cases, the maximum building site coverage is 75%; setbacks are 25 feet in the front and 15 feet in the sides and rear.
+In both cases, setbacks are 25 feet/7.62 meters in the front and 15 feet/4.57 meters in the sides and rear; the maximum building coverage of the site is 75%; and at least 10% of the site must consist of green vegetated areas.
 The parking standard is one space per peak shift employee.

 Examples of uses permitted by right in I-1 zones are: assembly, printing, cabinet making, mattress manufacturing, and orthopedic brace production.
 Examples of uses permitted by right in I-2 zones are: air products, chemicals, insulation, rubber, metal ingot and glass manufacturing.
 Examples of uses permitted by right in both zones are: tool manufacturing, welding shop, plastics fabrication, gasket production and metal products machining.